-Gmail and Google Apps: Not HIPAA Compliant Email
+Gmail and Google Apps: Not Really HIPAA Compliant Email

 We are frequently approached by customers in need of HIPAA compliant email who are currently using Gmail or Google Apps, or who have users that are familiar with and like these services.
 They would, of course, like to add HIPAA compliance without changing any of their business processes or habits.